An INSIDER'S tour of the city & food that dreams are made of

 Today we’ll kick things off with a stroll through the Bastille market, with free time to amble through the fruit, vegetable, cheese, and meat stalls before heading to our first activity.

-We’ll have a meeting at a new Bakery where we will focus on the new trends in Parisian bread baking, spending time with a team boldly forging their own way in bread.
+We’ll head to Ten Belles Bakery where we will focus on the new trends in Parisian bread baking, spending time with owner/baker Alice Quillet who is boldly forging their own way in bread.
 At their shop in the style of San Francisco’s Tartine Manufactory, we’ll take a trip through the history of baking in Paris along with a discussion about the new generations coming onto the baking scene, and the struggles and celebrations that go along with such a mission in a deeply traditional country and profession.
 After a light lunch together here, you’ll have free time in the afternoon.

 We will meet at hotel and make our way to our dinnertime event -- a formal cheese lesson with an urban French cheesemonger.
 The owner-operator is doing something very special in this unassuming little cheese and wine shop!
 He was once a winemaker and found his calling many years back, switching to cheese.
 While here, we’ll tour a 17th century cellar, have a tasting of cheese, visit the cave d’affinage (aging cellar), and enjoy a cheese-focused dinner with a wine pairing.